CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_lyrics.md

 <figcaption>Figure 3, Simulation of a system performing good for Quality and Intelligibility.</figcaption>
 </figure>

+*/}

 ## Causality

 We will accept causal and non-causal systems.
 Non-causal systems could be used for recorded music, whereas causal systems would also work for live listening.
 A baseline will be provided for each case.
 The allowed latency for causal systems will be 5 milliseconds, that is, systems cannot look beyond 5 ms into the future.
 More information about causality can be found in Computational Restrictions section of the [Rules](Take%20Part/rules) page.

+## Evaluation

+### Objective metrics
+The plan is to score audio quality using either HAAQI [[3]](#refs), HAAQI-Net [[4]](#refs) or an audio quality metric we are developing based on the CAD1 results.

+Intelligibility might be scored using Word Error Rate (WER) or other metrics such as Singing Adapted STOI [[5]](#refs).

+For intrusive metrics the reference will be the original signal with a corresponding amplification applied to the vocal signal to achieve the target intelligibility.

+Note, we are currently working on the metrics, and a definitive list will be published when we launch the challenge.
+As most of these metrics have never been tested under challenge conditions, systems will probably be scored but not ranked by these.
+Entrants are free to use any metric they may find useful during training as well.

+### Listening tests
+The systems included in the listener test will be selected using criteria such as the originality of the system or selection by a pilot listener test.
+Listeners will be asked to transcribe some short extracts as well as rating longer ones for quality and intelligibilty, probably as a MOS.

+{/*

 ## Evaluation